 Found: The number of differences detected, displayed only

 sequence number in the total number of differences, starting with

 This section describes how to navigate and select differences in the File Compare window.
-Note that when you select a difference, it is always selected in both File panes.
+Note that when you select a difference, it is always selected in both or all three File panes.